jpie726/hacking_fear_book/debuggingfixing_habit_loops.md

 I suggest breaking down big skills into smaller pieces that the athlete can focus on.
 Peaces they are comfortable with.

 #####Start with the scary part:
-Start witht he drop into the giant or the leaning back on the back handspring on beam.
-What part of that does the athelete control that can make for a better outcome of the skill?
+Start with the drop into the giant or the leaning back on the back handspring on beam.
+What part of that does the athlete control that can make for a better outcome of the skill?

-#####Start at the begining:
+#####Start at the beginning:
-If there is no scary part start at the beginning. ---//Losing steam here Lets say were correcting a vault and we see a slow run and an open early tuck off the table where should we start?
+If there is no easily identifiable scary part then start at the beginning.
+Let’s say were correcting a vault and we see a slow run and an open early tuck off the table where should we start?
 With the tuck at the end?
 Or the slow run?
 You might be able to squeeze a couple more degrees of rotation out of the flip by tucking tighter but doubling their run speed will have a lot bigger effect on the end skill.

-#####Try communicating in que, routine reward format:
+#####Try communicating in cue, routine reward format:
-Here is a correction I used recently for an athelete afraid of a round off on beam:
+Here is a correction I used recently for an athlete afraid of a round off on beam:
 _"When starting your round off on beam start to kick your back leg up over before reaching for the beam or turning your hips then the skill will turn over quicker and easier"_

 Lets break it down: